boomerang-io/bosun.service.policy/README.md

 ## OPA Policies

-The policy rego documents are stored in the CICD Helm chart
+The policy rego documents are stored in the Helm chart